 - Free training for managers and staff in NSW disability services – with online, webinar and face-to-face courses run across the state;

-- The establishment of Communities of Practice for ongoing learning and professional development;
+- Support for a number of Communities of Practice across the state, providing ongoing learning and professional development;

 - This dedicated Disability Justice Project website, providing a range of tools and resources;